In this geometry lesson, we'll derive the formula for the area of a parallelogram in two ways.

 So, if we think of a parallelogram as a "special trapezoid", in which the other pair of opposite sides is also parallel, but ignore those sides (because they were not actually used in deriving the formula), we can use the trapezoid formula: ATrapezoid=(short base+long base)·height/2.

-In the case of a parallelogram, the “short base” and”long base” are actually the same size, and equal to the side of the parallelogram, l.
+But in the case of a parallelogram, the "short base" and"long base" are actually the same size, and equal to the side of the parallelogram, l.
 Substituting l into the above formula we get AParallelogram=(l+l)·height/2= 2·l·height/2=l·height.

-But suppose we hadn’t already derived the trapezoid formula.
+So we have an easy solution.
+But suppose we hadn't already derived the trapezoid formula.
 We can derive the formula for the area of a parallelogram from scratch, following similar steps to what we did for a trapezoid: partition the parallelogram into simpler shapes that we already have the formula for (triangles and rectangles).

-How to partition? the hint is given in the problem statement which says to use the height of the parallelogram, so let’s construct that height, as in the sketch above.
+How to partition?
+The hint is given in the problem statement which says to use the height of the parallelogram, so let's construct that height, as in the sketch above.
 We will show that AFCE is a rectangle, and that the two triangles ΔAED and ΔCFB are congruent, find the areas of these three pieces, and add them up to get the area of the parallelogram.